MJPansa/M4DDPG-Collaboration-and-Competition/README.md

 - metrics, logs and trained agents can be found under [data](./data/)

 run `maddpg_train.py` to solve the environment and train the agents to play tennis!
+Feel free to modify the hyperparameters within the file.